EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

     + **_lb_**      &nbsp; First space length
     + **_lc_**      &nbsp; Second dash length
     + **_ld_**      &nbsp; Second space length\\
     You can enter anywhere between 0 and 4 numbers.
-If less then three numbers are given, a simple a dashed line will result.
+If fewer then three numbers are given, a simple a dashed line will result.\\
     Try [this exercise](/docs/misc/fplot/#dot-dashed-lines).

 <i> </i>